What is atopic dermatitis?

 Treatment for this condition is aimed at calming the skin inflammation, decreasing the itching, and preventing infections.
 Good skin care and medicine to control itching and infection are used.

 This condition is a type of eczema.
 Eczema is a general term that includes conditions that make the skin red, itchy, and inflamed.
 Atopic dermatitis is the most common type of eczema.
-So it is often called eczema.
+So it's often called eczema.

 What causes atopic dermatitis?

 Experts don't know what causes this condition.
-It runs in families, which suggests a genetic link.
+It runs in families, which means there may be a genetic link.
 It’s also linked to asthma and allergies.
 There is likely a change of the proteins in the skin that leads to atopic dermatitis.

 Certain triggers can make this condition worse.
-For example, stress, hot or cold temperature, dry conditions, certain fabrics, metals, or detergents can cause a flare-up.
+For instance, stress, hot or cold temperature, dry conditions, certain fabrics, metals, or detergents can cause a flare-up.

 What are the symptoms of atopic dermatitis?